jonafraire/ch-re-jonafraire/SRS/SRS.md

   #### Non Functional requirements
-    * The system must be connected to the server by means of a modem / router
+    * The system must be connected to the server by means of a modem / router.
-    * It will have a database that will be stored on the server, it will keep all the information about customers, suppliers and users
+    * It will have a database that will be stored on the server, it will keep all the information about customers, suppliers and users.
     * Each quote and invoice must be stored both on the client computer and on the server
     * The system can not be accessed if it is not accessed through a user account
-    * The system must request the respective characteristics to be able to invoice, both the key and the .xml files provided to the company by the SAT
+    * The system must request the respective characteristics to be able to invoice, both the key and the .xml files provided to the company by the SAT.
     * The system must contain a password for the administrator's account.
-    * Each employee will have an ID with which they will enter the system
+    * Each employee will have an ID with which they will enter the system.

 #### User requirements